OfficeDev/office-js-docs-pr/docs/tutorials/powerpoint-tutorial.md

 1. In the **Home.html** file, replace `TODO2` with the following markup to add a header section and title to the task pane.
 Note:

     - The styles that begin with `ms-` are defined by [Fabric Core in Office Add-ins](../design/fabric-core.md), a JavaScript front-end framework for building user experiences for Office.
-The **Home.html** file includes a reference to the Fabric stylesheet.
+The **Home.html** file includes a reference to the Fabric Core stylesheet.

     ```html
     <div id="content-header">